chungjung-d/create-nestjs-hexagonal/README.md

 ----------------------------
 # Construct of functional folder
 <p>
-    We define the functional folder is implement the backend function which seperated by DDD rules
+We Declare the functional folder is set of implemented the backend function which seperated by DDD rules
 </p>
 <p>
     you can change user folder to other name or add new folder, like product, order.
 It's only example of this template.
 I recommend to make folder follow the DDD rule